T’ai Chi and Chi Kung Exercises

-This course will work with a range of simple exercises associated with the art of Chi Kung, without the need to learn a complicated sequence of movements.
-These exercises integrate breathing, posture and meditation into flowing practices that help to promote good physical and mental health and stress release.
-Students are encouraged to work at their own pace in a calm and non-competitive environment.
+This course will work with a range of simple exercises (sometimes known as Chi Kung) associated with the art of Chi Kung, without the need to learn a complicated sequence of movements.
+These exercises integrate breathing, posture and meditation in to flowing practices that help to promote good physical and mental health and stress release.
+Students are encouraged to work at their own pace in a calm and noncompetitive environment.
 All of the exercises are performed standing.
 Individual adaptations according to needs and abilities are possible.

 The exercises are drawn from a variety of traditional sources including T’ai Chi Chuan itself.

 This course is appropriate for Beginners or those with more experience.
 New people are welcome at any time.

 Further information that may help you before attending is available in the document 'Enjoying Your first Class' available for download via www.cambridgetaichi.co.uk

 Previous Experience and Knowledge Needed?

 By the end of the course participants will have the opportunity to:

 - Become familiar with the basic exercise set.